dgwarlug47/notes2/content/blog/Literature/Infinite Jest/characters.md

 Post modern philosophy
 - Can all knowlege be reduced to a formal language?, If that's true then a good candidate to achieve all knoweldge would be someone that has memorirzed all of the english dictionary
 - - Wittgenstein said "The limits of my language mean the limits of my world", therefore if you have full understanding of the limits of language you could in theory understand everything we could possibly understand the world
-- - The epistemology of the middle age is that something was true or not based on argument of authority, as humanity moved forward we passed through renassaince and englightment, and we started to shift our knowledge to be more grounded through reasoning, which in some ways are just more formal methods of establishing truth.
+- - [MYTAKE] The epistemology of the middle age is that something was true or not based on argument of authority, as humanity moved forward we passed through renassaince and englightment, and we started to shift our knowledge to be more grounded through reasoning, which in some ways are just more formal methods of establishing truth.
 If we keep moving forward in this direction, the end would be us creating a set of axioms about reality through language, and all of the questions about reality could be resolved through applying the rule of this language, basically we would do to reality what Betrand Russel did to Math.
 - Even though he has a good score on all of the englightment values, he is lacking what makes us human, which deeply shows a big problem with modern society is the fact that rationality is distanting us from our own humanity
 - This dialogues with OK Computer because it's an album that takes a lot of western music and replaces humanity in their songs by rationality